Other Incidents - DAN AIR REMEMBERED

 Click To Enlarge

 • September 1982 saw high drama at Leeds Bradford.
 The airport was in the process of extending its runway.
 Several group had objected to the plans and carried out their protests at the airport.
-On Sunday 12th September a Dan-Air HS748 carrying 44 passengers took off on a flight bound for Jersey.
+On Sunday 12th September a Dan-Air HS 748 carrying 44 passengers took off on a flight bound for Jersey.
 Shortly after take off the aircraft was hi by a 'missile' possibly a steel bolt.
 It hit a propeller which was badly damaged It then penetrated the wing and ripped part of the fuselage.
-The twin engined aircraft was able to continue its journey, landing at Jersey where it was taken out of service for repairs and investigaion by the police. the aaircraft had reached 100 feet in altitude when the incedent occured.
+The twin engined aircraft was able to continue its journey, landing at Jersey where it was taken out of service for repairs and investigation by the police. the aircraft had reached 100 feet in altitude when the indecent occurred.
 Police later interviewed Captain Peter Gordon and First Officer Christopher Birch at Leeds.

 • In August 1983 a Dan-Air BAC 1-11 had to overshoot the runway as it was about to land at Aberdeen.
-A pegasus light aircraft was inadvertantly discovered by the tower on the runway.
-The 1-11 pilot overshot the runway in accordance to standard proceedure follwing instructions from the tower.
+A Pegasus light aircraft was inadvertently discovered by the tower on the runway.
+The 1-11 pilot overshot the runway in accordance to standard procedure following instructions from the tower.
 An investigation was launched.

 • August 1983 A Dan-Air Boeing 737 with 131 passengers and 6 crew on board was on a final approach to Newcastle when the pilot noticed what he thought to be an emergency vehicle on the runway.
 He contacted air traffic control who told him to abort his landing which was now on finals.
 The aircraft gained altitude and banked away before coming in to land successfully a second time.
 The vehicle was then identified as being a contractors truck.
 A report was sent to the CAA.